marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 return 1;
 {% endhighlight %}

-Reboot and... <b>WOW.
+Reboot and... <b>Yay!
 NIC loading initramfs, kernel and booting!</b>.
 The flag returned by the UNDI firmware was <b>always</b> 0 apparently, preventing lpxelinux from properly handling incoming data!
 The good feeling that came after nailing down the issue, was soon followed by the realization that I could not fix the issue